Mennonites in Mexico: Impact of drugs

+Other challenges

 In addition to escalating drug-related violence and worsening poverty in Mexico, Mennonites living in Chihuahua and Durango have had to contend with extended periods of droughts as well as tensions with non-Mennonite farmers over access to water.
 The combination of these factors has provoked significant numbers of Mennonites in the region to emigrate abroad, especially to Canada and South America, in recent years.
 From 2012 to 2017 alone, it is estimated that 30,000 Mexican Mennonites relocated to Canada.
 A 2020 survey found that there are more than 200 Mennonite colonies in nine Latin American countries, with 66 in Mexico.

+In 2007, the Mennonite colony of Salamanca in the state of Quintana Roo was completely destroyed due to the landfall of Hurricane Dean.
+The settlement previously had a population of 800 spread over 2000 ha.
+As of 2008, Salamanca had a population of 862.